List of GMTV programmes: Newshour

 Newshour was launched in March 1993, and was GMTV's weekday news-oriented breakfast programme, broadcasting for an hour from the start of GMTV's weekday broadcast at 6:00 am.
-From 21 February 1994 it was contracted out to Reuters, and by April the viewing figures had increased from 200,000 to just over 1 million.
+From 21 February 1994, it was contracted out to Reuters, and by April the viewing figures had increased from 200,000 to just over 1 million.
 The programme included national and international news stories, regional news, weather and newspaper reviews, plus various guests, and was designed to be more serious than the lighter and more tabloid GMTV Today programme which followed.
 From January 2009, the Newshour title was scrapped, and the programme was merged with GMTV Today to create one GMTV name again.
 The same presenters from Newshour continued to present the 6:00 am to 7:00 am slot until June 2010 (Penny Smith and John Stapleton).

 GMTV Today

 GMTV Today was GMTV's flagship weekday breakfast programme, comprising national and international news stories, regional news, weather, human-interest features and competitions.
 It was also designed to be more lighter and friendlier against the Newshour which preceded it.
 The original presenters were Eamonn Holmes and Lorraine Kelly.
 Kelly was replaced by Anthea Turner in 1994, but she left in December 1996.
 From 1997, Fiona Phillips presented alongside Eamonn Holmes (Monday to Wednesday) and Andrew Castle and Kate Garraway (Thursday to Friday).
-In April 2005 when Holmes left, he was replaced by relief and Entertainment Today presenter Ben Shephard.
+In April 2005, when Holmes left, he was replaced by relief and Entertainment Today presenter Ben Shephard.

-When GMTV relaunched in 2009, it merged with the Newshour with Today to try and a recreate a more news-based content throughout the entirety of the show and create consistency.
-Part of the relaunch were due to the significant presenter changes.
+When GMTV relaunched in 2009, it merged with the Newshour with Today to try to recreate a more news-based content throughout the entirety of the show and create consistency.
+Part of the relaunch was due to the significant presenter changes.
 These included the departure of Fiona Phillips and Andrea McLean, who were replaced by Emma Crosby and Kirsty McCabe.
 The same presenters from Today continued to present the 7:00 am to 8:30/9:25 am slot until June 2010, and then 6:00 am to 8:30/9:25 am slot until the demise of the show.